Modern Home Lighting Trends for 2026

 Nature-inspired botanical pendants

-Florals for lighting?
-Actually, yes—especially when fixtures are inspired by branches, pods, or delicate petals.
+Botanical pendants are having a sustained moment, appearing in shapes inspired by seed pods, magnolia branches, or fig leaves in hand-blown glass or patinated brass.
 Botanical pendants put the focus back on the organic, with sculpted glass or hammered metal playing tribute to the outdoors.
-This lighting idea brings a whiff of spring indoors year-round, and feel doubly fresh in urban spaces craving a little wildness.
+This lighting idea brings a whiff of spring indoors year-round, and feels in urban spaces craving a little wildness.

 Oversized wall sconces

 Bigger really is better, especially when it comes to wall sconces reaching out over desks and reading nooks.
-This nod to midcentury Parisian task lamps—now blown up for drama—means you get strong lighting without sacrificing those precious tabletop inches.
+This nod to midcentury Parisian task lamps, now blown up for drama, means you get strong lighting without sacrificing those precious tabletop inches.
 Brushed aluminum or bold matte enamel amplifies the impact.
-Even if you’re short on space, your lighting never has to play small.

 Industrial farmhouse cage pendants